shresthh/Technocolab_machine_learning_intern_project/README.md

 # Technocolab_machine_learning_intern_project

-## We have to classify whether a person has Perkinson's disease or not
+## We have to classify whether a person has Parkinson's disease or not

 Process followed in the mini Project:
   1. Load the data